Exposure to electromagnetic fields

 For more information visit the Vodafone Group website

-Use of hands-free devices
+Use of hands-free and bluetooth devices

 Compliance with strict rules ensures that mobile handsets placed on the market operate properly and are safe.
-However, people who want to further reduce their exposure to RF fields can use hands-free devices.
+However, people who want to further reduce their exposure to RF fields can use hands-free and bluetooth devices.

 In addition to being easy to use, these devices allow the handset to be kept away from the body.
 Independent tests confirm that these devices when used can reduce the quantity of RF energy absorbed by the body.